Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS - WHIZ News

-LOS ANGELES (AP) — Eddie Rosario homered twice in his second four-hit game of the series and six pitchers combined on a four-hitter, giving the Atlanta Braves a 9-2 victory Wednesday night over the Los Angeles Dodgers and a commanding 3-1 lead in the NL Championship Series.
+LOS ANGELES (AP) — Eddie Rosario homered twice in his second four-hit game of the NL Championship Series and six Atlanta pitchers combined on a four-hitter, giving the Braves a 9-2 victory Wednesday over the Los Angeles Dodgers and a commanding 3-1 lead in their best-of-seven playoff.

+Adam Duvall and Freddie Freeman also homered for Atlanta, which bounced right back from blowing a late lead in an agonizing loss Tuesday and ended its 10-game losing streak at Dodger Stadium.

-Game 5 is Thursday at Dodger Stadium, with the Braves one win from their first pennant in 22 years and the defending World Series champions facing elimination.
-Last year, the Dodgers trailed 0-2 and 1-3 against the Braves in the NLCS before roaring back to win three straight games and claim the pennant at a neutral site in Arlington, Texas.
+Game 5 is Thursday in Los Angeles, with the Braves one win from their first pennant in 22 years and the defending World Series champions facing elimination.
+Last year, the Dodgers trailed 0-2 and 1-3 against Atlanta in the NLCS before roaring back to win three straight games at a neutral site in Arlington, Texas.

 They’ll need to jump-start their offense to have a shot.
 Their first five hitters — Mookie Betts, Corey Seager, NL batting champion Trea Turner, Will Smith and Gavin Lux — were a combined 0 for 17.

-But when it got late, the Dodgers couldn’t generate any comeback magic this time.

 Atlanta opener Jesse Chavez combined with Drew Smyly, Chris Martin, A.J.
-Minter and Tyler Matzek and Will Smith to hold down the Dodgers’ offense.
+Minter, Tyler Matzek and Will Smith to hold down the Dodgers’ offense.
 Los Angeles didn’t get a hit until the fifth and was limited to one the rest of the way.
+Smyly went 3 1/3 innings for the win.

-The Braves wasted no time in jumping all over 20-game winner Julio Urías, who gave up three homers in just 2 2/3 innings.
-It was the second time he gave up that many in his career; the first time was in his second major league game in 2016.
+The Braves wasted no time jumping all over 20-game winner Julio Urías, who gave up three homers in 2 2/3 innings.
+It was the second time he allowed that many in his career; the first time was in his second major league game in 2016.

-Rosario drove an 0-2 pitch into the left-field pavilion leading off the second and Adam Duvall followed with a shot to center, the first time the Braves homered back-to-back in the postseason since Oct.
-3, 2002, against San Francisco in Game 2 of the NL Division Series.
+Rosario drove an 0-2 pitch into the left-field pavilion leading off the second and Duvall followed with a shot to center, the first time the Braves homered back-to-back in the postseason since Oct.
+3, 2002, against San Francisco in Game 2 of a Division Series.

 The Dodgers closed to 5-2 in the fifth on pinch-hitter AJ Pollock’s two-out, two-run single.
 Justin Turner singled for their first hit of the game and Cody Bellinger followed with a single and stolen base.